Ed Rile

-Edward Rile (June 30, 1900 – June 8, 1971), nicknamed "Huck", was an American Negro league pitcher and first baseman who played for several teams from 1918 to 1936.
+Edward Rile (June 30, 1900 – June 8, 1971), nicknamed "Huck", was an American professional baseball first baseman and pitcher who played in the Negro leagues and the Cuban League from 1918 to 1936.

 Early life and career

-Rile was born on June 30, 1900 in Columbus, Ohio, the son of Edward Rile and Laura Turner.
+Rile was born on June 30, 1900, in Columbus, Ohio, the son of Edward Rile and Laura Turner.

 He made his debut in September 1918 as an 18-year-old pitcher with the Dayton Marcos.
 He pitched in at least eight games for Dayton in 1919.

 Rile joined the Indianapolis ABCs of the new Negro National League for the start of the 1920 season.
 However by late August, he had jumped to the independent Lincoln Giants.
 Another independent club, the Bacharach Giants, objected to Rile's presence with the Giants, while the Negro National League decided that none of their clubs could remain in the league if they were to face the Lincoln Giants while Rile was playing.
 He did ultimately appear in games for the Giants in September and October.

 Remaining with the Lincoln Giants for the start of 1921, Rile joined the Columbus Buckeyes by early September.
-Among his highlights was trowing a no-hitter against Indianapolis and winning both games of a doubleheader against the Chicago Giants.
+Among his highlights were throwing a no-hitter against Indianapolis and winning both games of a doubleheader against the Chicago Giants.
 In early October, Rile, John Henry Lloyd and Frank Warfield were loaned to the Kansas City Monarchs for a series against the Kansas City Blues of the American Association due to injuries to Rube Curry, Dobie Moore and Bartolo Portuondo.
-He pitched in at least four games, and allowed eight earned runs in 6.1 innings for a 11.37 earned run average.
+He pitched in at least four games with the Monarchs and allowed eight earned runs in 6.1 innings for a 11.37 earned run average.

 In 1922, Rile joined the Chicago American Giants, pitching in at least 22 games with a 6-5 win-loss record and 3.09 ERA, highlighted by a two-hit, 14-striketout performance against the Cuban Stars on April 8.
 He returned to the club for the 1923 season, and threw a one-hitter against the St. Louis Stars on June 11.
-In 31 recorded games, Rile finished the year with a 15-7 record, 14 complete games and a league-leading 2.53 ERA.
+In 31 recorded games, Rile finished the year with a 15–7 record, 14 complete games and a league-leading 2.53 ERA.

 In March 1924, Rile and Harold Treadwell combined to throw a no-hitter for Chicago against a club in Dallas, Texas.
 Rile joined the Homestead Grays in May 1924, with the Pittsburgh Courier calling Rile at the time "one of the most dangerous moundsmen the game has ever known."
 By July, he was back with the American Giants and remained with the club through the end of the season.

 American Giants owner Rube Foster released Rile in March 1925.
 Rile then rejoined the Indianapolis ABCs before the season began.
-In the 14 recorded games he pitched in 1925, Rile struggled with a 2-9 record and 7.57 ERA as the team finished in last place.
+In the 14 recorded games he pitched in 1925, Rile struggled with a 2–9 record and 7.57 ERA as the team finished in last place.
 In August, he returned to the Dayton Marcos for a brief appearance against the C.M.I.A. club.